Working with temporal data#

 ...

-Here, we shifted the values forward by one observation, which can be seen e.g. by looking at how the position of value 39.0 was moved by an hour to 01:00.
-Furthermore, by looking at the numeric values, you can see that the first value in the Series was replaced with NaN.
-This is because the temperature values were shifted forward by one observation, meaning that there is not any known temperature that could be placed as the first observation.
+As you can see, we shifted the values forward by one observation, which you can confirm by looking at how the position of value 30.0 has been moved forward by one day to January 2nd.
+Furthermore, by looking at the numeric values, you can see that the first value in the Series was replaced by NaN.
+This is because the temperature values were shifted forward by one observation, meaning that there is no known temperature that could be filled in for the first observation.
 Hence, pandas fills it with NaN.
-In a similar manner, when the observations are shifted backwards (with argument -1), there is NaN inserted into the Series, but in this case, at the very end of it:
+In a similar manner, when the observations are shifted backwards (with the argument -1) NaN is inserted at the very end of the Series.

 # Shifting backward